-An informative and well-written independent guide to Central Asia visas can be found at on the Caravanistan website.
+An informative and well-written independent guide to Central Asia visas can be found at www.caravanistan.com.

 Armenia

 Passport Holders from UK, Ireland, USA, Canada and most EU countries will not require a visa to enter Armenia.

 Australia and New Zealand passport holders will require a visa to enter, this can be purchased at the border on arrival.
 Approximate cost is \$7 USD.